ENES-246DigitalElectronics/ENES247/lab2-7segDisplayofAdders/README.md.md

 reg [3:0] 4'B1x_01 		1x01   the underscore _ is considered white space here
 wire [11:0] 7'Hx 		 	 xxxxxxx

-Vivado does support the signed (MSB bit used as positive or negative) Verilog math golden rule:  [All operands must be signed](http://billauer.co.il/blog/2012/10/signed-arithmetics-verilog/).

-Vivado does not support signed constants that are defined in Verilog (using the MSB to keep track of positive and negative).

 Your goal is to develop a circuit with four BCD bits coming in and 7 bits leaving to support a 7 segment display.

 ![1549030304451](1549030304451.png)